 Chemical Operations Classlab

-The pharmaceutical emphasis of Campbell’s chemical engineering program is clearly seen in the Bioprocessing Lab in the Engineering Annex.
+The pharmaceutical emphasis of Campbell’s chemical/pharmaceutical engineering concentration is clearly seen in the Bioprocessing Lab in the Engineering Annex.
 In this state-of-the-art lab students will scale-up recombinant DNA expression from the benchtop to bioreactors.

 Equipment in the Energy Classlab focuses on measuring properties of liquids and gasses.
 Students will use Venturi meters, submersible pumps, pressure sensors, heat exchangers, and many other devices as they take courses such as Thermodynamics, Fluids, and Heat Transfer.